LongBu/AWS-MLS-C01-Study-Guide/README.md

     * The "Vanishing Gradient" problem exists for both when getting toward extremes in +/-, output changes very slowly, where numerical precision can become an issue
       * When the slope of the learning curve approaches zero, things can get stuck
       * We end up working with very small numbers that slow down training, or even introduce numerical errors
-      * Becomes a problem with deeper networks and RNN's as these "vanishing gradients" propagate to deeper layers
+      * Becomes a problem with deeper networks and RNNs as these "vanishing gradients" propagate to deeper layers
       * Opposite problem: "exploding gradients"
     * Fixing the Vanishing Gradient Problem
       * Multi-level heirarchy